Consultation status: closed 1 February 2017

 Why changes are required

-This is part of the town centre improvement program, pedestrian services need to be improved and this proposal with facilitate this.
+This is part of the town centre improvement program, pedestrian services need to be improved and this proposal with

 The proposal received mixed feedback with some concerns raised by respondents.
 After reviewing this feedback and all other supporting evidence, the proposal will proceed without changes to the next stage of detailed planning.